Adepetu-Oluwasegun/Adepetu-Oluwasegun/README.md

 👯 Open to collaborating on open source projects involving DevOps, cloud-native tools.
 💼 Job Interests: Cloud/ Devops (Intern or Junior level)

-📫 Reach me directly at: oluwasegunadepetu@gmail.com
+📫 You can reach me directly at: oluwasegunadepetu@gmail.com

 ---